TomaszWaszczyk/historia.waszczyk.com/src/content/october-31.md

 ### 2022

+---

+> Wiceprezes NBP: inflacja zacznie silnie spadać od marca

+---

 $1.2 quadrillion is the "notional value" of the worldwide derivatives market.
 To put that in perspective, the world’s annual gross domestic product is between $50 trillion and $60 trillion.

 How the hoax works:
 You have an bond for $100.
 Even though you think the bond is good, you still want to buy insurance on it.
 The CDS desk guy says sure I’ll insure your bond for $2/year.
 Both happy.
 If the bond issuer defaults, you get your 100 bucks back.